-Whether you’re trying to fix a serious update problem, get rid of a virus, or prepare to give away your PC, you may eventually need to reinstall some iteration of Windows 10.
+Whether you’re trying to fix a serious update problem, get rid of a virus, or prepare to give away your PC, you may eventually need to reinstall Windows 10.
 This can be a little confusing for newcomers since there are several ways to reinstall Windows, each of which comes with its own set of benefits.
-So let’s take a look at the best reinstallation options, and how to get there!
+And so, let’s take a look at the best reinstallation options, and how to get there!

-Please, please do this.
+We strongly recommend that you do this.
 Windows 10 even makes it easy, so you don’t need to search for an additional backup tool.
-Just follow the basic File History steps below!
+Just follow the basic File History steps below.

-Step 2: You will see an on-off indicator in this window.
-If it’s on, that means File History has been automatically backing up your files — including contacts, desktop files, and files housed in your OneDrive folder — and you probably don’t have to worry.
-The feature will back up your libraries as well, but it may not back up all general folders, so put valuable folders into a library to save them as necessary.
+If you see an on-off indicator in the next window and it’s it’s toggled to the “On” position, then that means File History has been automatically backing up your files — including your contacts, desktop files, and files housed in your OneDrive folder — meaning you probably don’t have to worry.
+The feature will back up your libraries as well, but it may not back up all general folders, so place valuable folders into a library to save them as necessary.

-Of course, if you prefer to transfer everything to an external drive or utilize a cloud service for your backups, please do so!
+Of course, if you prefer to transfer everything to an external hard drive or utilize a cloud service for your backups, please do!
 Whichever approach you choose, make sure nothing valuable can be lost.